cvs-health/testilo/README.md

 Shared routines, called _procs_, are located in the `procs` directory.

-Testilo can be installed wherever Node.js (version 14 or later) is installed.
+Testilo can be installed wherever Node.js (version 18 or later) is installed.
 This can be a server or the same workstation on which Testaro is installed.

 The reason for Testilo being an independent package, rather than part of Testaro, is that Testilo can be installed on any host, while Testaro can run successfully only on a Windows, Macintosh, Ubuntu, or Debian workstation.
 Testaro runs tests similar to those that a human accessibility tester would run, using whatever browsers, input devices, system settings, simulated and attached devices, and assistive technologies tests may require.
-Thus, Testaro is limited to functionalities that require workstation attributes.
-For maximum flexibility in the management of Testaro jobs, all other functionalities are located outside of Testaro.
-You could have software such as Testilo running on a server, communicating with multiple workstations running Testaro.
-The workstations could receive jobs from the server and return job reports to the server for further processing.
+Thus, Testaro is mostly limited to functionalities that require workstation attributes.
+For flexibility in the management of Testaro jobs, other functionalities are located outside of Testaro.
+You could have software such as Testilo running on a server, communicating with multiple agents running Testaro.
+The agents could receive jobs from the server and return job reports to the server for further processing.
+In an advanced configuration, Testilo could even split jobs into segments and assign segments to different Testaro agents for faster processing.

 ## Configuration